-This toolkit utilizes concepts organizations and includes tribal specific considerations:
+This toolkit utilizes concepts from the following organizations and includes tribal specific considerations: 1.
+WHO 2.
+CDC 3.
+FEMA 4.
+NRF 5.
+ICS

-- 1. WHO

-- 2. CDC

-- 3. FEMA

-- 4. NRF

-- 5. ICS

-- 6. NIMS

-- 7. HICS
+- 6. NIMS - 7.
+HICS

 Tribal Leadership Consultation

 In order to ensure applicability, the term Tribal Leadership will refer to the Tribe's governing authorities such as a Tribal Council, Executive Committee, or Business Committee.